druids/django-pymess/docs/sms.rst

   .. attribute:: created_at

-    Django ``DateTimeField`` contains date and time of creation.
+    Django ``DateTimeField``, contains date and time of creation.

   .. attribute:: changed_at

-    Django ``DateTimeField`` contains date and time the of last change.
+    Django ``DateTimeField``, contains date and time the of last change.

   .. attribute:: sent_at

-    Django ``DateTimeField`` contains date and time of sending the SMS message
+    Django ``DateTimeField``, contains date and time of sending the SMS message.

   .. attribute:: recipient